2018 Call for Proposals: Kellogg Research Clusters

 Stage I Submission Deadline: Mon, Apr 9, 2018.
 Please submit your proposal electronically to: Sharon Schierling, Managing Director.

-Stage II: We will invite those receiving a favorable review in this initial stage to submit a full proposal, due at the beginning of the fall semester, for review by an appointed committee.
+Stage II: We will invite those receiving a favorable review in this initial stage to submit a full proposal, due Mon, Aug 13, 2018, for review by an appointed committee at the beginning of the fall semester.

 Full proposals should be no more than eight pages (not including budget and CVs) and should include: